ktrnka/company-detective/NOTES.md

         - Academic articles
         - Sponsoring events
         - Individual employees giving talks
-- Think about how I'll form an overall summary

 ## Key questions to answer from the various searches